dominikzogg-legacy/vagrant-php/README.md

 ##### install

-call this if you checked out a prepared project call this if you would like to update the version registred within the project.
+after checked out a prepared project or update to the version registred within the project.

 ```{.sh}
 cd /path/to/my/project